djib2011/high-res-mapping/README.md

 ![](https://github.com/djib2011/high-res-mapping/blob/master/figures/HalfModel_localization.png)

-The image is passed through the network and the activations of the final concolution layer are extracted and resized to the original dimensions.
+The image is passed through the network and the activations of the final convolution layer are extracted and resized to the original dimensions.
 Meanwhile the weight matrix from the final FC layer is sliced in order to keep the weights for the desired class.
-For example if we want the CAM for class *c*, we'll slice the respective column (see figure below).
+For example, if we want the CAM for class *c*, we'll slice the respective column (see figure below).

 ![](https://github.com/djib2011/high-res-mapping/blob/master/figures/weight_slicing.png)